-It happened when we were sitting at the Toronto table in Joe Louis Arena in Detroit in 1987, preparing to make our first-round pick, seventh overall.
+It happened when we were sitting at the Toronto table in Joe Louis Arena in Detroit in 1987, preparing to make our first round pick, seventh overall.
 The first six selections contained no surprises as Pierre Turgeon (Buffalo), Brendan Shanahan (New Jersey), Glen Wesley (Boston), Wayne McBean (Los Angeles), Chris Joseph (Pittsburgh) and Dave Archibald (Minnesota) were ticked off the board.
-Our “target” for seventh overall was still available, defenceman Luke Richardson from Peterborough.
+Our “target” for seventh overall was still available: defenceman Luke Richardson from Peterborough, Ont.

 Our head coach, John Brophy, was apoplectic.
-He wanted size and toughness, and Richardson could provide that to his defence corps.
-Brophy wanted no part of another smallish centre when the Leafs already had Russ Courtnall, Dan Daoust, Ed Olczyk, and Tom Fergus—none of whom was known for being physically intimidating.
+He wanted size and toughness, and Richardson could provide that to his defensive corps.
+Brophy wanted no part of another smallish centre when the Leafs already had Russ Courtnall, Dan Daoust, Ed Olczyk, and Tom Fergus, none of whom were known for being physically intimidating.
 Besides, Brophy felt the pick had already been decided and that no further debate was warranted.

 As it was, Joe Sakic was selected by the Quebec Nordiques with their second of two first-round picks (15th overall).
 They had used their ninth overall pick to choose Bryan Fogarty from Kingston.
 The rest is history.

 I always give Floyd Smith credit for sticking to his convictions and fighting the good fight.
 Unfortunately for Leafs fans that year, he didn't win the argument.